The Masterplan (song): Music video

 In the animated video, the band walk past Johnny Roadhouse Music, a music shop from which the Gallagher brothers regularly bought equipment at the beginning of their career.

 It also features on the soundtrack to the Spanish film La Mujer Más Fea del Mundo as well as in an episode of CSI: Miami.
+It features Maine Road Manchester City’s former ground and where Oasis performed.